The-Curious-Kartik/Cybersecurity/README.md

 I learned how to use tools like wireshark to know the information about data packets , filter them to find useful information.
 I also learned how network jamming works in real life.

+## Week 4
+This week, I focused on understanding the fundamentals of cryptography.
+I explored how encryption and decryption work, and gained insight into the role cryptographic algorithms play in securing digital communication.

+# My curiousity
+  I was especially interested in how messages are protected from unauthorized access, and how encryption ensures privacy.
+I also wanted to know why some older  methods are no longer used.
+  # Things learned
+I learned how encryption transforms plaintext into ciphertext, and how decryption reverses it back using a key.
+I studied legacy cryptographic algorithms like DES, 3DES, MD5, SHA-1, and why they are now considered insecure.
+I also got a basic understanding of modern alternatives like AES and SHA-256.